WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Actually Would Be Rreally Funny If The Person Who Was Helping Me Cope With Abandonment Left Me Because I Was Strugling With Abandonment.....

+I Was Gonna Write Something Earlier....Anywhatevers

+Actually Doing Lessons And "Learning" Now But Every Zone Out Is Stressful!
+ACCIDENTAL EXCLAMATION
+And Caps

+Absolutely Gone And I Answered A Question
+That Brought Me Back
+I Should Spend Some Time Parsing This Shit

+I Am Shaking <b>Bad</b>